umairqadir97/Sentense-Classification-with-CNN/README.md

  - This is a **multi-class text classification (sentence classification)** problem.
  - The goal of this project is to **classify Consumer Complaints into classes**.
+ - Also Extract if some Maintenance issue is mentioned in customer reivew.
  - The model was built with **Convolutional Neural Network (CNN)** and **Word Embeddings** on Tensorflow.

+## Requirements

+- Python 3
+- Tensorflow
+- Numpy
+- Pandas

 ### Data Format: